ams0/akdc/azure-vms/README.md

 ## Setup DNS and SSL

-- A DNS zone and SSL cert can be used with the cluster setup to provide an ingress for http and https access to the clusters
+- A DNS domain and SSL cert can be used with the cluster setup to provide an ingress for http and https access to the clusters
-- In order to use a zone, you must specify --zone with a zone name
+- In order to use a DNS, you must specify --ssl with a domain name
-  - `akdc` assumes the zone is both a domain and also an Azure Zone name
+  - `akdc` assumes the --ssl param is both a domain and also an Azure DNS domain name

 ## Add ssl certs